Cellophane is Your New Best Friend

 Cellophane’s nickname is cello, and sometimes it’s called film.
 It’s made in sizes from 20 inches to 40 inches in width.
 The 20-inch width is great for small gift baskets, and 30 inches reigns as the most-popular size because it accommodates many gift basket styles.

-As for length, cello is available in 100-foot rolls, but some cello makers specialize in 500-foot rolls.
+As for length, cello is available in 100-foot rolls, but some suppliers specialize in 500-foot rolls.
 That length will last for quite a while unless you make hundreds of gift baskets each week.

-Many gift basket makers start and stay with cellophane (versus using shrink wrap, another worthy closure material) because of its simplicity, easy access from a variety of sources, and reliability to keep the gift’s contents enclosed without a heat sealing completed when shrink wrapping.
+Many gift basket designers start and stay with cellophane (versus using shrink wrap, another worthy closure material) because of its simplicity, easy access from a variety of sources, and reliability to keep the gift’s contents closed securely when shipped.

 The lowdown on cello

 I can’t introduce cellophane to you without mentioning the word gauge.
-Gauge defines a cellophane roll’s thickness and durability.
-The higher the gauge number, the more heavy duty the cello, which is what you want.
+Gauge defines the cellophane’s thickness and durability.
+The higher the gauge number, the stronger the product, which is what you want.
 This comparison is similar to a roll of Reynolds Wrap aluminum foil versus the store brand foil option.

-Gauge’s number is higher when it’s purchased from a wholesale supplier, where professional gift basket makers get their goods.
+The gauge number is higher when it’s purchased from a wholesale supplier, the source where professional gift basket designers buy their goods.
 Cello found at craft retail stores is usually thinner, and that causes the film to tear easily.
 That’s the biggest complaint about cellophane and why a higher gauge is sought.

-Cellophane is also found at warehouse club stores, and the gauge is often high through these sellers.
+Cellophane is also found at warehouse club stores, especially during end-of-year holidays, and the gauge is often adequate through these sellers.

 Unfortunately, gauge is not mentioned on a cellophane roll, so you may go through trial and error before finding a good source.